 10 of 10

 Sweet alyssum is underused in shady areas.
-The plants stay low, growing 3 to 5 inches tall, and form dense clusters of flowers in white or purple.
+The plants stay low, growing three to five inches tall and form dense clusters of flowers in white or purple.

 Some varieties have a sweet scent, but you really have to get down close to tell.
 Sweet alyssum is extremely drought tolerant and blooms longest if you give it a good shearing in mid-summer.